 Fake news changes shape as EU heads into elections

-LONDON (AP) — The fake news trade has evolved beyond the playbook used by Russian trolls in the U.S. election.
+LONDON (AP) — Fake news has evolved beyond the playbook used by Russian trolls in the U.S. election.
 As the European Union gears up for a crucial election, it is mostly homegrown groups rather than foreign powers that are taking to social media to push false information and extremist messages, experts say.

 And private and encrypted chat apps like WhatsApp are increasingly the favored platforms to spread false information, making it harder to monitor and fight.